Anaghbrati/AI-Resume-and-Portfolio-Builder/README.md

 # 🤖 AI Resume & Portfolio Builder

-An AI-powered resume builder that helps users create professional, ATS-friendly resumes using **React, FastAPI, and Google Gemini AI**.
+An AI-powered resume builder that helps users create professional, ATS-friendly resumes using **React, FastAPI, Python, and Google Gemini AI**.

-Users can enter their personal information, education, skills, projects, experience, and hobbies.
-AI can improve individual sections or generate an improved resume automatically.
-The completed resume can also be exported as a PDF.
+Users can enter their personal information, education, skills, projects, work experience, and hobbies.
+Gemini AI can improve individual resume sections or generate an improved complete resume.
+The finished resume can also be downloaded as a PDF with clickable links.

 ---